north-road/slyr/docs/user_guide/tools.md

 | ---- | ---|
 | **ESRI** .stylx | **QGIS** .xml |

-Converts an ArcGIS Pro STYLX database to a QGIS XML Style library
+Converts an ArcGIS Pro STYLX database to a QGIS XML Style library.
+This is particularly useful if your project has a selection of unique symbols that you wish to continue to use.

 ![ArcGIS Pro Stylx to QGIS XML](../images/stylx_xml.png)